NuGet/Home/proposed/2020/Transitive-Dependencies.md

 #### Detailed design

-**Collapsible vertical tabs:** Direct and transitive packages will be grouped under collapsible tabs
+**Collapsible, vertical list group:** Direct and transitive packages will be grouped under collapsible list group

 * **Labels:** Tabs will be labeled “Top-level packages” and “Transitive packages” respectively
 * **Count:** Tabs will display the number of packages in the group